unredacted-word/spectacle/book/bibliography.md

 Rushkoff, D. (2013). _Present shock: when everything happens now_.
 New York, New York, U.S.A: Current.
 1617230103.

-Russell.
-(2021).
+Russell, E. (2021).
 Spectacular logic in Hegel and Debord : why everything is as it seems.
 London New York: Bloomsbury Academic.
 9781350157651.

 Sanguinetti, G., McHale, J. & Debord, G. (2003). _The real split in the